marketplacer/load-facebook-profile-ios-swift/README.md

 ## Setup in your app

 1. Add Facebook SDK to your app.
 Follow instructions on Facebook developer pages.
 See [Facebook iOS SDK](https://developers.facebook.com/docs/ios/getting-started)
+2. Add [FacebookUserLoader.swift](https://github.com/exchangegroup/load-facebook-profile-ios-swift/blob/master/LoadFacebookProfileKit/FacebookUserLoader.swift) and [TegFacebookUser.swift](https://github.com/exchangegroup/load-facebook-profile-ios-swift/blob/master/LoadFacebookProfileKit/TegFacebookUser.swift) to your project.

+#### Setup with Carthage

-2. Add the following to your Cartfile
+Alternatively, if you are using Carthage, you can add the following to your Cartfile and run `carthage update`

 ```
 github "exchangegroup/load-facebook-profile-ios-swift" ~> 3.0